Chapter 2 : Chess for Three

 I give a scandalized gasp as I enter the common room.
 As dawdling as the Fat Lady is, I'll likely take her offer up.
 She gets iffy about non-Gryffindors knowing the passwords—a bit of the traditionalism of her times.
 One day, she'll have to accept that a word can't keep anyone out anymore.
 It only strands the saps with short-term memory.

 Around the room, a smatter of students fill the desks, snoggers are fused on sofas, and Caroline Escot brushes past me on her way out, sending me a withering glare.
 Nice to see you too, cow.

 No matter, my focus is strictly trained ahead.
 Albus is sitting like a statue at the edge of the room, contemplating his next chess move against his cousin Hugo.
 He's dark-haired, pale and skinny like his father.
 Same distaste for reporters.

 As I take my first step toward them, he shudders and looks up.
 That shudder turns into a full-fledged recoil when he spots me.
 Apparently, he's also inherited the ability to sense approaching evil.

 "Oh Merlin, it's her," I hear him say.

-I smile as I pull up a chair, spinning it around so the back is against the table.
+I smile as I steal a chair from a desk and drag it up to them, spinning it around so the back is against the table.
 Hugo greets me with a bemused nod.
-Albus is silent, his wary blinking glance trailing from me back to the game.
-I'm not a hippogriff, sugar; ignoring me won't make me go away.
+Albus is silent, his blinking glance trailing from me back to the game.
+I'm not a hippogriff, sugar.
+Ignoring me won't make me go away.
 But I let him play his next move before I speak.

 Albus takes a deep breath, exhaling discontent.
 "Fitzgerald."

-The corner of my mouth tilts up and his green-eyed gaze snaps to mine in a squint.
-Oh, this is going to be fun.
+The corner of my mouth tilts up and his green-eyed gaze snaps to mine.

 "You know what I'm here for," I say coolly.